aaaaaa123456789/libplum/docs/tutorial.md

 There are separate pages listing every [function][functions], [struct][structs], [constant][constants] and [macro][macros] in the library, as well as a list of [supported file formats][formats].
-Another starting point is the [alphabetical list of declared identifiers].
+Another starting point is the [alphabetical list of declared identifiers][alphabetical].

 Finally, there are additional pages for many other specific topics linked from the [documentation main page][readme] that will contain further information about the library that users should check out.